Lande21/RolandeU.github.io/README.md

 I Dedicate this semester to you LORD.

 - will try to email united and delta.
-- Got my new lappy, May GOD Bless my work!
+- Got my new lappy, May GOD Bless my work!new opportunities knocking...
-- Dad called me, new opportunities knocking...
 I went on a walk 💚💚💚
 -This month i will know soon if i am attending the SDSC in NYC!